graphitemaster/breaking_the_physical_limits_of_fonts/README.md

   [0xff, 0xff, 0x00]
 ];

-read = (offset) => {
+// at the given bit offset |offset| read a 3-bit value from the Atlas read = (offset) => {
   let value = 0;
   for (let i = 0; i < 3; ) {